-&lt;sup>2The U.S. Attorney's Office maintains a matrix, known as the Laffey Matrix, of prevailing market rates for attorneys by years of practice, taking into account annual price increases, pursuant to Laffey v.
+2The U.S. Attorney's Office maintains a matrix, known as the Laffey Matrix, of prevailing market rates for attorneys by years of practice, taking into account annual price increases, pursuant to Laffey v.
 Northwest Airlines, Inc., 572 F.Supp.
 354 (D.D.C.
 1983), aff'd in part by 746 F.2d.4 (D.C.
 Cir.
 1984), cert. denied, 472 U.S. 1021, 105 S. Ct.
 3488 (1985).
 This Court has approved the use of the Laffey Matrix for determining the prevailing market rate for EAJA fees.
 See, e.g., Wilson v.
 Principi, 16 Vet.
 App.
 509, 213 (2002) (finding the Laffey Matrix a "reliable indicator of fees...particularly as to cases involving fees to be paid by government entities or determined under fee-shifting statutes"), vacated on other grounds by 391 F.3d 1203 (Fed.
 Cir.
 2004); see also Sandoval, 9 Vet.
 App. at 181 (using the Laffey Matrix as an indicator of prevailing market rate and holding that once a prevailing market rate is established, the government has the burden of producing evidence to show that the rate is erroneous.)
 See Exhibit B (Laffey Matrix).

-market rate for an attorney with her experience.
+her experience.
 Nicholas Phinney graduated from Roger Williams University Law School in 2007 and the Laffey Matrix establishes that \$510.00 is the prevailing market rate for an attorney with his experience.
-Christian McTarnaghan graduated from Suffolk University Law School in 2015 and the Laffey Matrix establishes that \$365.00 is the prevailing market rate for an attorney with his experience.
-Amy Odom graduated from University of Florida Law School in 2006 and the Laffey Matrix establishes that \$510.00 is the prevailing market rate for an attorney with her experience.
+Kevin Medeiros graduated from Suffolk University Law School in 2015 and the Laffey Matrix establishes that \$365.00 is the prevailing market rate for an attorney with his experience.
+Sarah McCauley (O'Brien) graduated from Suffolk University Law School in 2018 and the Laffey Matrix establishes that \$353.00 is the prevailing market rate for an attorney with her experience.
+April Donahower graduated from Temple University Law School in 2013 and the Laffey Matrix establishes that \$372.00 is the prevailing market rate for an attorney with her experience.
+Jenna Zellmer graduated from Boston University Law School in 2013 and the Laffey Matrix establishes that \$372.00 is the prevailing market rate for an attorney with her experience.
 Zachary Stolz graduated from the University of Kansas School of Law in 2005 and the Laffey Matrix establishes that \$510.00 is the prevailing market rate for an attorney with his experience.

 Attached as Exhibit A to this fee petition are the hours worked for all attorneys.
-Appellant seeks attorneys' fees at the rate of \$207.60 per hour for Mr. Medeiros, Ms. Gorini, Mr. Phinney, Mr. McTarnaghan, and Mr. Stolz for representation services before the Court.
-This rate per hour, multiplied by the
+Appellant seeks attorneys' fees at the rate of \$207.60 per hour for Mr. McTarnaghan, Ms. Gorini, Mr. Phinney, Mr. Medeiros, Ms. McCauley (O'Brien), Ms. Donahower, Ms. Zellmer, and Mr. Stolz for representation services before the